AckerlyXu/heima/articles/sql-database/sql-database-elastic-pool.md

-<properties
+---
-    pageTitle="What is an Azure elastic pool? | Azure" description="Manage hundreds or thousands of databases using a pool.
+title: What is an Azure elastic pool? | Azure
+description: Manage hundreds or thousands of databases using a pool.
 One price for a set of performance units can be distributed over the pool.
-Move databases in or out at will." keywords="elastic pool,sql databases"
+Move databases in or out at will.
-    services="sql-database"
-    documentationcenter=""
-    author="ddove"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="b46e7fdc-2238-4b3b-a944-8ab36c5bdb8e"
-    ms.service="sql-database"
-    ms.custom="multiple databases"
-    ms.devlang="NA"
-    ms.date="02/01/2017"
-    wacn.date=""
-    ms.author="ddove"
-    ms.workload="data-management"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA" />
+keywords: elastic pool,sql databases
+services: sql-database
+documentationcenter: ''
+author: ddove
+manager: jhubbard
+editor: ''

+ms.assetid: b46e7fdc-2238-4b3b-a944-8ab36c5bdb8e
+ms.service: sql-database
+ms.custom: multiple databases
+ms.devlang: NA
+ms.date: 02/01/2017
+wacn.date: ''
+ms.author: ddove
+ms.workload: data-management
+ms.topic: article
+ms.tgt_pltfrm: NA
+---

 # What is an Azure SQL elastic pool?
 A SQL elastic pool is given a set number of eDTUs, for a set price, on an Azure logical server that are shared amongst a pool of databases on that server.
 SQL DB elastic pools provide a simple cost effective solution to manage the performance goals for multiple databases that have widely varying and unpredictable usage patterns.

-> [AZURE.NOTE]
+> [!NOTE]
 > Elastic pools are generally available (GA) in all Azure regions except West India where it is currently in preview.
 GA of elastic pools in this region will occur as soon as possible.
 >
 >

 ## How it works

 A common SaaS application pattern is the single-tenant database model: each customer is given their own database.
 Each customer (database) has unpredictable resource requirements for memory, IO, and CPU.
 With these peaks and valleys of demand, how do you allocate resources efficiently and cost-effectively?
 Traditionally, you had two options: (1) over-provision resources based on peak usage and over pay, or (2) under-provision to save cost, at the expense of performance and customer satisfaction during peaks.
 Elastic pools solve this problem by ensuring that databases get the performance resources they need and when they need it.
 They provide a simple resource allocation mechanism within a predictable budget.
-To learn more about design patterns for SaaS applications using elastic pools, see [Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database](/documentation/articles/sql-database-design-patterns-multi-tenancy-saas-applications/).
+To learn more about design patterns for SaaS applications using elastic pools, see [Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database](./sql-database-design-patterns-multi-tenancy-saas-applications.md).

 In SQL Database, the relative measure of a database's ability to handle resource demands is expressed in Database Transaction Units (DTUs) for single databases and elastic DTUs (eDTUs) for databases in an elastic pool.
-See [Introduction to SQL Database](/documentation/articles/sql-database-technical-overview/) to learn more about DTUs and eDTUs.
+See [Introduction to SQL Database](./sql-database-technical-overview.md) to learn more about DTUs and eDTUs.

 A pool is given a set number of eDTUs, for a set price.
 Within the pool, individual databases are given the flexibility to auto-scale within set parameters.
 Under heavy load, a database can consume more eDTUs to meet demand.
 Databases under light loads consume less, and databases under no load consume no eDTUs.
 Provisioning resources for the entire pool rather than for single databases simplifies your management tasks.
 Plus you have a predictable budget for the pool.